About SciLuminArt Studio

-Welcome to SciLuminArt, where Scientific subjects are Illuminated through Art.
+Welcome to SciLuminArt Studio, where Scientific subjects are Illuminated through Art.

 Hi, I'm Christine Elder and I specialize in working with members of the natural sciences community in creating illustrations and designs that serve their conservation needs.
 My clients include federal and state agencies, research scientists, environmental & educational groups, consulting biologists and small businesses throughout the nation.